tomis9/cookbook/content/testing.md

 title: "testing"
 date: 2018-02-04T12:02:23+01:00
 draft: false
-categories: ["DevOps", "data-engineering", "R", "python"]
+categories: ["DevOps", "Data engineering", "R", "Python"]
-tags: ["DevOps", "data-engineering", "R", "python"]
+tags: ["DevOps", "Data engineering", "R", "Python"]
 ---

-## 1. What is testing and why would you use it? {#what}
+## 1. What is testing and why would you use it?

 * testing or [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) is a discipline, which relies on writing a test for every functionality *before* creating it;